newagesoftwareLLC/shutdownSound/README.md

 # shutdownSound
 For Windows 8 & 10.
-Let's the system make a shutdown sound.
+Let's the system make a startup and shutdown sound.

 It calculates the .wav file's audio length, plays the audio file, then pauses for audio length so it can fully play that file.